mdelapenya/tlscert/README.md

 ## Features

-The package exposes two functions and two types: `SelfSigned` and `SelfSignedFromRequest`, and `Request` and `Certificate`.
+The package exposes the following types and functions:

+### Types

-- The `Request` type is used to specify the parameters for the certificate generation.
+- `Request`: A struct that contains the parameters for the certificate generation.
-- The `Certificate` type is used to store the generated certificate and key, including the paths to the files on disk.
+- `Certificate`: A struct that contains the generated certificate and key, including the paths to the files on disk.

+### Functions

+- `SelfSigned`: A function that generates a self-signed certificate and returns it as a `Certificate` value.
+This function only receives the host name for the certificate, and it does not return an error, if it occurs.
+- `SelfSignedCA`: A function that generates a self-signed certificate for a Certificate Authority, and it does not return an error, if it occurs.
+- `SelfSignedFromRequest`: A function that generates a self-signed certificate based on the parameters in a `Request` value, and it does not return an error, if it occurs.

+All three functions have an `E` version that returns an error, if it occurs:

-- The `SelfSigned` function generates a self-signed certificate and returns it as a `Certificate` value.
-This function only receives the host name for the certificate.
+- `SelfSignedE`: A function that generates a self-signed certificate and returns it as a `Certificate` value.
+This function only receives the host name for the certificate, and it does return an error, if it occurs.
+- `SelfSignedCAE`: A function that generates a self-signed certificate for a Certificate Authority, and it does return an error, if it occurs.
-- The `SelfSignedFromRequest` function generates a self-signed certificate based on the parameters in a `Request` value.
+- `SelfSignedFromRequestE`: A function that generates a self-signed certificate based on the parameters in a `Request` value, and it does return an error, if it occurs.

 Therefore, it's possible to issue a self-signed certificate with a custom host name, and save it to disk, if needed, or to issue a certificate based on a parent certificate, which is useful for generating client certificates.